 That makes total sense, but it doesn’t make cashmere any easier to afford.

 But, we can clearly see that it’s all about quality.
-In fact, experts say that you should be suspicious of cashmere that seems too expensive.
+In fact, experts say that you should be suspicious of cashmere that seems too expensive since there are many affordable picks on the market at the same quality.
 Also, it should have a great drape and feel soft.
-For the best, most authentic cashmere can be found at local fiber festivals.
-Or local farmers sell them online.
-Regardless, it’s clear that if we do get cashmere, it will be one piece that we treasure.
-Because the wonderful snuggle-worthy fabric costs too much to splurge on very often.
+The most authentic cashmere can be found at local fiber festivals or through local farmers sell them online, but there are many top-notch picks that are sold through some of our favorite stores, too.

 Here are our eight favorite cashmere sweaters that will keep you warm all winter.